Eduardoc2/OpenLANE-sky130/README.md

   | [NGSPICE](https://github.com/imr/ngspice) | SPICE Extraction and Simulation |
   | SPEF_EXTRACTOR | Generation of SPEF file from DEF file |

-# Setting Up Environment
-  The above list of tools shows that, many different tools are required for various tasks in Physical VLSI Design.
-Each tool in itself have number of system requirements and require various supporting tools to be installed.
-Installing each tool one-by-one seems in-efficient.
-This is made easy by some custom scripts that setup the required tools and environment for them in just a few easy steps.
-To install all the required tools, one can refer to the below mentioned repositories:
-  - [VSDFlow](https://github.com/kunalg123/vsdflow) - Installs Yosys, Magic, OpenTimer, OpenSTA and some other supporting tools
-  - [OpenLANE Build Scripts](https://github.com/nickson-jose/openlane_build_script) - Install all required OpenROAD and some supporting tools

 # Day 1 - Inception of open-source EDA, OpenLANE and Sky130 PDK
  ## Basic IC Design Terminologies